Ron Wolfley

-Collegiate career
+College career

 Wolfley arrived at West Virginia in 1981.
-His freshman year, he saw little action.
+In his freshman year, he saw little action.
 He only rushed for 13 yards on the season.

 As a sophomore in 1982, Wolfley started at fullback, blocking for starting running back Curlin Beck.
 He also rushed for 355 yards and two touchdowns of his own, good enough to be second on the team, behind Beck.

 As a junior in 1983, Wolfley again started at fullback, blocking for running back Tom Gray.
 Wolfley had a career-high 485 yards rushing and four touchdowns on 122 carries.

 In 1984, his final season as a Mountaineer, Wolfley assumed the role of starting running back, amassing 475 total yards and four touchdowns.

 Professional career

-Wolfley was selected in the fourth round of the 1985 NFL Draft by the St. Louis Cardinals.
-During his seven seasons as a Cardinal (from which the team moved from St. Louis to Phoenix), he totaled 252 yards and two scores.
+Wolfley was selected in the fourth round of the 1985 NFL draft by the St. Louis Cardinals.
+During his seven seasons as a Cardinal (during which the team moved from St. Louis to Phoenix), he totaled 252 yards and two scores.
 Wolfley was known for his fearless special teams play that allowed him to compete in four straight Pro Bowls from 1986 through 1989.

-In 1992, Wolfley joined the Cleveland Browns, where he played for two seasons.
+In 1992, he joined the Cleveland Browns, where he played for two seasons.
 In 1995, he joined the St. Louis Rams for his final professional season.

-Wolfley is the only player to have played in St. Louis for both the Cardinals and the Rams, earning him the moniker "America's Fullback."
+Wolfley is the only player to have played in St. Louis for both the Cardinals and the Rams, earning him the self-proclaimed moniker "America's Fullback."